NetworkSofifi/RustReview1/README.md

 # RustReview1
-Rust code from a course on Secure Software Development.
-This RustReviewExam1 contains Rust programming language constructs and concepts.
+Rust code from a course on secure software development.
+Contains Rust programming language codig examples of constructs and concepts.